Serving all people by providing personalized health and wellness through exemplary care, education and research.

 To prevent dizziness, get up slowly after sitting or lying down.

 Ask your healthcare provider to check your pulse rate before and after taking your beta blocker.

-Along with their intended effects, medications can have unwanted side effects.
-These effects may go away as your body adjusts to the medication.
+Along with their intended effects, medicine can have unwanted side effects.
+These effects may go away as your body adjusts to the medicine.
 Possible side effects of beta blockers include:

 Dizziness or lightheadedness

 Mood changes or depression

 Talk to your healthcare provider if you have side effects that bother you or don’t go away.

 Call your healthcare provider right away if you have any of these: